See more remote resources for connecting from home.

 - Editing Content of Videos in My Media on Canvas

-- Ordering/Editing Captions in My Media on Canvas
+- Ordering Machine-generated Captions in My Media in Canvas

 - How to Upload a Video from iOS to Canvas (video, 2:31)